xtuml/models/masl/calculator/README.md

 Launch a Linux installation of BridgePoint and import `keypad` into a workspace.
 Launch the UI by going to "Run Configurations > Java Application > KeypadUI" and selecting "Run"

+_Important: The Java UI must be running before the `calculator_transient` process.
+This is because the UI waits for socket connections from the `calculator_transient` process.
+If the `calculator_transient` process is started first, it will try to connect and fail._

 ### Run the `calculator_transient` process